A Huisamen Family Practice offers psychological assessment and therapy services.

 Parenting Course or Consultations

 Although for many of us parenting is a deeply meaningful experience, it comes with equally powerful challenges.
 As a certified Circle of Security Parenting facilitator, I offer the program online and in person.
-Parenting support is also offered to parents/ caregivers with children with special needs, such as neurodiversity, anxiety, defiance, and trauma.
+Parenting support is also offered to parents/ caregivers with children with specific needs, such as neurodiversity, anxiety, defiance, and trauma.
 I also offer courses and support to adoptive parents.

-HeART Club Group Art Classes
+• HeART Club Group Art Classes

 Heart Club Art Classes focus on whole child development, fostering both artistic skill and expression, and social-emotional growth.
 The classes are great for kids who enjoy engaging artistically, but desire more creative freedom and socio-emotional engagement than formal art classes.
 It’s a joyful learning experience for kids.

-Grow Blocks Social Skills Group
+• Friendship Builders Social Skills Group